 Okay, I am going to assume that you are here because you crave for a rich, buttery brioche, and you long to bite into the creamy chocolate center of these chocolate brioche buns.

 Well, you are in a good place, I assure you.

 This recipe is for you.
 So please carry on and don’t let the assumption that making brioche is complicated scare you.

 I can tell from experience that once you make this brioche dough, you have released yourself from your inhibitions.
 Once you realize that it is not that hard as it may seem, you are going to make this over and over again.

 Or have a little dough fun and make a grand brioche braid and be stunned by a beautiful pastry out of the oven.
 So really, the possibilities are endless.

 The chocolate cream inside this brioche is an addictive, decadent concoction that will send ( little) people your direction ( a.k.a. the kitchen) and say, ” I smell chocolate, can I taste?”.

 I don’t blame my daughter.
 I can’t blame anyone.
 I will eat this thing with a spoon and end things up right there but I knew I had to stay focused on the goal.
 Chocolate brioche.

-As baking molds, I used these silicon baking cups which I find so convenient to have.
+As for baking molds, I used these silicone baking cups which I find so convenient to have.
 I use them a lot in my baking such as in these plain mamon and chocolate mamon, and in making buns versions of the ensaymada.

 No big deal really, if you don’t have them.
 Except you won’t get those vertical lines on the base of the buns, but those just add a pretty touch and nothing more.
 These chocolate brioche will still taste amazing regardless.